-When using GenAI tools for \textit{refactoring} tasks, respondents (23) most often included the original code with explanatory comments (78\%), a description of the existing issues or refactoring goals (65\%), and examples of similar code that they found to be well structured (61\%).
-Others opted to include architectural constraints and style guidelines (48\%), a specific refactoring pattern to apply (48\%), or code that should remain unchanged during the refactoring (43\%).
-The least common information to be supplied in respondent prompts included unit tests (22\%) and performance requirements (17\%).
+When using GenAI tools for \textit{refactoring} tasks, respondents (23) most often include the original code with explanatory comments (78\%), a description of the existing issues or refactoring goals (65\%), and examples of similar code that they find to be well structured (61\%).
+Others opt to include architectural constraints and style guidelines (48\%), a specific refactoring pattern to apply (48\%), or code that should remain unchanged during the refactoring (43\%).
+The least common information supplied in respondent prompts include unit tests (22\%) and performance requirements (17\%).